Saint-Jérôme line: CP Service

+Le petit train du nord formerly extended northwards beyond Saint-Jerome, into the ski hills of the Laurentian Mountains and then Mont-Laurier; this latter section was later converted into the Parc Linéaire Le P'tit Train du Nord rail trail in the 1990s.

 AMT Service

-The Montreal–Blainville line was originally opened in July 1997 and was supposed to serve commuters during the construction on the Marius Dufresne Bridge.
-In its early stages of life, the AMT Blainville train was composed of a GP9 locomotive and four Canadian Vickers Gallery Coaches.
+The Montreal–Blainville line was originally opened in July 1997 and was supposed to serve commuters during major repair work on the Marius Dufresne Bridge.
+In its early years, the AMT Blainville train was composed of a GP9 locomotive and four Canadian Vickers Gallery Cars.
 Although it offered only three departures per day (two peak, one reverse peak), it instantly became very successful.
 In 1997, there were only four stations: Blainville, Sainte-Thérèse, Saint-Martin, and Jean-Talon (now Parc).
 The stations were merely wooden platforms with gravel parking lots; not too much money was spent because the line was not supposed to become permanent.
-Service increased in September 1997 to six departures per day (four peak, two reverse peak) and stations were added at Sainte-Rose and Henri-Bourassa (now Bois-de-Boulogne), the line had become permanent.
-The Rosemère station at Rosemère was built in 1998.
+Service increased in September 1997 to six departures per day (four peak, two reverse peak) and stations were added at Sainte-Rose and Henri-Bourassa (now Bois-de-Boulogne): the line had become permanent.
+Rosemère station was built in 1998.

 To make the operation successful, buses were used to carry passengers from areas around the stations in Blainville and Sainte-Thérèse.
 These buses came from the CIT des Basses-Laurentides (now CIT Laurentides).
 In Montreal, STCUM (now STM) buses were used from the Jean-Talon Station to downtown Montreal (Guy-Concordia) metro station (The 935 Trainbus Blainville / Centreville).

 In 1999, the STCUM had problems with a number of buses in their Nova LFS fleet, pulling them off the roads completely.
 To cope with the situation the AMT decided to extend the service from Parc metro directly downtown to Gare Windsor (now Lucien-L'Allier Terminus).